Samuel-col/KernelDensityInference/README.md

 ## Description

-This module implements three statistical tests based on the kernel density estimator.
+This Julia module implements three statistical tests based on the kernel density estimator.
 It creates univariate and bivariate kernel density estimators and methods for plotting them using the `plot` function from `Plots` package.

 ![](bivKernel.png)